 Za’atari Syrian Refugee Camp, Jordan, 2017: Joel worked with local young people, the Syrian art collective Jasmine Necklace and Max Frieder on this Artolution art program.
 With the Norwegian Refugee Council and the International Rescue Committee.

 Za’atari Syrian Refugee Camp, Jordan, 2017:Syrians working on a mural in the camp

 Emad Alkafri, a local artist in Za’atari

 An excited young artist in Azraq Camp!

-Mural in Azraq Camp, showing a girl sending paper boats with messages back to Syria.
+Azraq Syrian Refugee Camp, Jordan 2017: Mural showing a girl sending paper boats with messages back to Syria.

 Mohammed, a 14-year-old resident of Za’atari Camp, shows his drawing depicting hope for the future after the horrors of war.

 Noor works on a mural in her community in Azraq Camp